Are these mistakes keeping you from reaching your sales goals…?

-When you hang up the phone, where do you want to be?
+When you dial the phone or hit send on an email, what do you want to accomplish?
 What action do you want your prospect to take?
 What commitment do you want your prospect to make?
-Too many prospectors don’t identify the goal of their phone call and so they do not get the result that they want.
-Before you pick up the telephone, identify the goal of your conversation.
+Too many sales professionals do not identify their goal and so they do not get the result that they want.

-2. Sending literature when you don’t have to
+- Sending information when you don’t have to

 “Send me some information” does not translate to, “I’m going to read it.”
-Too many prospectors get quite excited to send brochures to prospects and then call them back.
+Too many sales professionals get quite excited to send informational emails to prospects and then call them back.
 Unfortunately, too many prospects use “Send me some information” as a polite way of getting off of the telephone.
-“Send me some information” generally really means, “I’m not interested” or “I’m too busy to talk.”
+“Send me some information” often really means, “I’m not interested” or “I’m too busy to talk.”
 You want to find out why your prospect is asking for information and if they are a true prospect.
-If your prospect is asking because they do intend to look over it, agree to send it out and get their commitment to a time to continue the conversation.
+If your prospect is asking because they do intend to read your email, agree to send it out and get their commitment to continue the conversation.

 Chewing gum, eating, music or television blaring in the background, talking to other people while you’re on the phone, mumbling or not speaking clearly, not getting to the point… These are all ways to turn your prospect off and reduce the chances that you can have a productive conversation.

-Prospects will tell you everything that you need to know, if only you’ll listen to them.
-Listen actively so that you’ll hear what your prospects’ are really saying.
+Prospects will tell you everything that you need to know, if only you’ll listen.
 Unfortunately, poor listening skills go hand in hand with the next mistake on the list.

 It is vital to gather information about your prospect.
 Make sure that you have good questions planned to ask your prospect in order to qualify them and learn about their needs.
 Divide your questions into “Need to Know” and “Nice to Know” categories.
 Make sure to ask all of your “Need to Know” questions first.

-Fear keeps many prospectors from asking for what they want.
+Fear keeps many sales professionals from asking for what they want.
 Others simply do not understand their goals for each call (see # 1) so they either do not ask for what they want or they ask for the wrong thing.
 Identify your goal for the call and craft the verbiage that you will use to ask for what you want.
-Practice that verbiage out loud so that you become comfortable.
-You can even make a “cheat sheet” and have it in front of you when you make your calls so that you remember to ask for what you want.
+Practice that verbiage so that you become comfortable.

 If you do not have a good call opening, you will immediately create an objection from your prospect.
 Anything that you say to a prospect that does not resonate deeply with them will create an objection.
 You want to be prepared with a good call opening and good script that will preempt objections (see #7).
 If every prospect with whom you speak says, “I’m not interested,” you’re not saying anything interesting.